How DTB is written

 - relevant consumer and patient groups

 Those sent drafts are asked for "comments and criticisms, whether fact or judgement" and are required to send references to support their comments wherever possible.
-We do not release the names of authors or commentators at any stage of the publication process.
-However, at the end of each year in the December issue, we publish a list of those who have made significant contributions to DTB articles throughout that year.
+We do not release the names of authors or commentators at any stage of the publication process. .

-This process, involving up to 100 commentators for any one article, reveals areas of both agreement and disagreement.
-It identifies relevant data not covered in the draft, highlights issues of particular interest to generalists, pinpoints areas of controversy and often exposes the lack of evidence behind accepted dogma.
+This process, involving up to 40 commentators for any one article, reveals areas of both agreement and disagreement.
+It identifies relevant data not covered in the draft, highlights issues of particular interest to generalists, pinpoints areas of controversy and often exposes the lack of evidence behind accepted dogma

-It is the in-house associate editor's task, working with the Editor, Deputy Editor, lead editor and first-draft author, to consider all the comments and to integrate relevant points and data into a revised draft.
+It is the article editor's task, working with the Editor, Deputy Editor, lead editor and first-draft author, to consider all the comments and to integrate relevant points and data into a revised draft.
 This is then circulated again to key commentators, before final amendment.

 In the last 2-3 weeks before the article finally goes to press for publication, the draft is again scrutinised meticulously.
 Even at this late stage, the text will need updating if new data are published.
 The article is checked to ensure that the main text and conclusion accurately reflect the evidence, and that answers to difficult questions are not fudged.